fiirefly24/belajar-python/definition.md

     Inherit from more than one parent class. child(parent, parent)
 ### Multilevel Inheritance
     Inherit from a parent which inherits from another parent. child(parent) <- parent(the_parent_of_the_parent) <- the_parent_of_the_parent
+#### super()
+    Function used in  a child class to call methods from a parent class (superclass).
+Allows you to extend the functionality of the inherited methods.

 # ANY TIPS
 ## print(f{variable})